 - A combination of sunscreen and UV exposure (phototoxic reaction).

 The first instance is more common – and easier to fix.

 Who’s More At Risk Of Developing A Sunscreen Allergy?

-Chemical absorbers: these are synthetic substances that absorb UV radiation and turn it into a less dangerous and less damaging form of energy (heat).
-They include ingredients like mexoryl, avobenzone, oxybenzone and PABAs, most of which can cause irritations and allergies.
+Chemical UV Filters: Synthetic UV filters that absorb UV radiation and turn it into a less dangerous and less damaging form of energy (heat).
+They include ingredients like mexoryl, avobenzone and oxybenzone.
+They’re more likely to cause irritations and allergies.

 What Sunscreen Ingredients Are More Likely To Cause Allergies?

 Anyone can develop an allergy to everything at any time. *sighs* But, but there are some UV filters that are common allergens.
 Here are the worst culprits:

 - Benzophenones: A group of substances that include oxybenzone, methanone, benzophenone-3 and any other ingredient that ends in “benzophenone”.

 - Cinnamates: A group of ingredients that includes ethylhexyl-p-methoxycinnamate, and 2-ethoxyethyl-p-methoxycinnamate.
 Thy’re often used together with benzophenones for a double chance of irritation.
 Cinnamates are related to Balsam of Peru allergies, so if you suffer from that, stay away!

 - Dibenzoylmethanes: This group contains avobenzone and eusolex 8020.